Getting help should be all about you

 We give attention to learning new skills, but we don’t want to have in mind to use a protocol or set procedure before we’ve even met you, as that’s not an appropriate way to approach a session with someone we know nothing about.

-Furthermore, hypnosis, sometimes called ‘the trance state’, is natural.
-That means it belongs to all of us and is available to all of us.
+Furthermore, hypnosis, sometimes called ‘the trance state’, is natural; it belongs to all of us and is available to all of us.
 The skill of the hypnotist is important, but it’s the inner work you do that brings about the change.
 That can’t be trademarked.

 We practice hypnotherapy according to the philosophy of Milton Erickson, MD.
 When he was teaching therapists, he said: